Fawl/seeTheLight/README.md

 ### Building and running

 Download the solution, and build using Visual C++.
+Alternatively, download the released binaries and run from the command line!
 Command line arguments are as follows:

 | Argument | Information |